Nebraska State Capitol, Lincoln, Nebraska.

 A global explorer and traveler, Dean Jacobs has traversed across the globe exploring over 50 countries on a low budget adventure, propelled by a desire to understand the world we share.

 His book, Wondrous Creatures - Explore a World of Animals from A to Z, is a favorite for children.
 His book, Wondrous Journey, described his adventures to better understand the world and portrays his 22 ½ month journey with 190 pages of stories and 140 of his magnificent photographs.
-More information from www.deanjacobs.org
+More information at deanjacobs.org

 He is Malaika’s most popular speaker and has inspired educators and students throughout Nebraska.
 Dean states, “I want to inform, educate and inspire kids — to teach them to be engaged in the world instead of afraid of it”.